As Israel-Hamas hostilities rage, violence spreads on Israeli streets

 The Israeli army shared footage showing a rocket impact between apartment towers in the Tel Aviv suburb of Petah Tikva early Thursday, apparently sparking a large fire.
 It said the strike wounded people and caused significant damage.

-Gaza's Health Ministry said the death toll rose to 69 Palestinians, including 16 children and six women.
+Gaza's Health Ministry said the death toll rose to 83 Palestinians, including 17 children and seven women.
 Islamic Jihad confirmed the deaths of seven militants, while Hamas acknowledged that a top commander and several other members were killed.
 Israel says the number of militants killed is much higher than Hamas has acknowledged.

 A total of seven people have been killed in Israel, including four people who died on Wednesday.
 Among them were a soldier killed by an anti-tank missile and a 6-year-old child hit in a rocket attack.